-Companies often perceive their IT Procurement departments as having one purpose: to minimize expenses for purchased goods and services.
+Companies often perceive their IT Procurement teams as having one purpose: to minimize expenses for purchased goods and services.
 While purchasing is certainly a core functionality of the Procurement team, the Procurement team can also become a significant business driver that can positively affect the company’s bottom line.
 Borrowing strategies from the most innovative Procurement teams can help internal stakeholders to recognize that Procurement isn’t just about costs; it provides significant value to the company.

 We took a look at several top Procurement teams to analyze their unconventional strategies and approaches.
 Below are the top 10 strategies that we found many of them had in common: